-Fin learned later he has a gay son, which softened him somewhat.
+- Fin learned later he has a gay son, which softened him somewhat.

-They're both interesting cases in that they don't outright hate members of the LGBTQ community; they just don't really understand much about it.
+- They're both interesting cases in that they don't outright hate members of the LGBTQ community; they just don't really understand much about it.
 As mentioned above, Fin softens up after learning that his son is gay, and Stabler has become increasingly tolerant after repeated interactions with various members of the LGBTQ community.

-Since the show is, in many ways, a procedural, House is like this, with "badge" replaced with medical license.
+- Since the show is, in many ways, a procedural, House is like this, with "badge" replaced with medical license.
 On top of being generally misanthropic, he makes crude racist remarks—despite his background and linguistic abilities being quite cosmopolitan.

-House is bigoted against everyone.
+- House is bigoted against everyone.
 Racist, sexist, pick an -ist.
 He just doesn't like anyone, including himself.
 The times he makes racist and sexist remarks usually come across as him trying to push people's buttons.

-Cameron, of all people, explicitly lampshades this in one episode, telling him that she knows he's "a misanthrope, not a misogynist."
+- Cameron, of all people, explicitly lampshades this in one episode, telling him that she knows he's "a misanthrope, not a misogynist."

-Sgt.
-Troy of Midsomer Murders might count- granted, he's a young guy rather than a grizzled hard boiled type, but he is notably close-minded in his views (especially towards homosexuals), but is a nice guy regardless.
+- Sgt.
+Troy of Midsomer Murders might count- granted, he's a young guy rather than a grizzled hard-boiled type, but he is notably close-minded in his views (especially towards homosexuals) but is a nice guy regardless.

-The NCIS episode "Designated Target" showed Tony DiNozzo as uncharacteristically hostile toward African immigrants.
+- The episode "Designated Target" showed Tony DiNozzo as uncharacteristically hostile toward African immigrants.
 It hasn't been mentioned much since then but he does still tend to get a little politically incorrect when trying to get under a suspect's skin.

-McGee once made a remark about Italians and the mob, only for the Italian Tony, who was right there, to call him on it.
+- McGee once made a remark about Italians and the mob, only for the Italian Tony, who was right there, to call him on it.

 Franco: See, that's another thing.
 Puerto Ricans, we get shafted even when it comes to racism.
 Chinks got what, like four ethnic slurs?
 We get one— spick.
 That's it.
 The Irish they got mick, patty, donkey.
 The Italians they got guinea, wop, dago.